likerRr/jquery-epulse/README.md

 - `/dist/jquery-epulse.js` - built from source version

 # How to
 ePulse is jQuery plugin, so you can use it like other jQuery functions.
-So, here is simple ripple effect on button example:
+So, here is simple ripple effect [example](https://likerrr.github.io/jquery-epulse/#how-to):
 ```css
 button {
   // for proper work, position must be either relative or absolute